 The subject site is within a General Residential Zone Schedule 1, where the council encourage diversity of housing type and housing growth particularly in locations offering good services and transport.
 The subject site locates whin close proximity to the Woolworths as well as the Princes Hwy, therefore, 3 Units development on a lot that is over 1000sqm is considered appropriate under the General Residential Zone Schedule.
 The proposal will provide a diverse housing type (3- or 4-bedroom single dwelling) to the neighbourhood that will meet the need of the growing population in Dennington and provide affordable housing within the local community.
-Hence the proposed built form, in terms of careful selection of materials - the use of brick and rendered finished as well as the pitched roof form will help the proposed development blend well into the streetscape.
-The orientation of the townhouses with the presentation of one house to the street front while the other two units will be hidden behind will help in keeping the street rhythm as well.
+Hence the proposed built form, in terms of careful selection of materials - the use of brick and rendered finished as well as the pitched roof form will help the proposed development blend well into the street front while the other two units will be hidden behind will help in keeping the street rhythm as well.
 Therefore, we believe that the proposed development fits well into the streetscape.